DIRECTOR: Jonathan Wright

 - A man is smacked in the face with a sniper rifle.

-Awakening The Zodiac does away with a simple retread of the Zodiac case and gives us something unique and a twist on what would happen if you discovered the home movies of the Zodiac killer, filming his murders.
-The fact that this is the first time this has been done is mind-boggling.
-This alone scores points for originality.
+Awakening The Zodiac does away with a simple and predictable retread of the Zodiac case and gives us something unique and provides us with a fun twist on what would happen if you discovered the home movies of the Zodiac killer, who is now out there filming his murders.
+The fact that this story is the first time that this has been done is mind-boggling.
+That alone scores points for originality.
 While the film contains some silly character decisions and a pretty lame killer reveal.
 The film is still a fun little take on Zodiac.
 Worth a watch if you enjoy serial killer flicks.